siberianfox/g2wiki/g2core-Communications.md

 - `^x` - Reset board (ASCII 0x18)
 - `ENQ` - Enquire communications status (ASCII 0x05)

-In implementation it's actually rather simple:
+Here's a reference implementation that's actually rather simple:

 1. Prepare or start reading the list of _data_ lines to send to the g2core.
 We'll call this list `line_queue`.
 2. Set `lines_to_send` to `4`.